emeraldhieu/vinci/README.md

 #### 5) Verify service "order"

 Since K3d Load balancer has routed requests to app services by K8s ingress rules, you won't need port-forwarding.
-Mind that the context paths `/order`, `/payment`, and `/shipping` are mandatory.
+Mind that the context paths `/order` is mandatory.

 Create an order on your host machine
 ```shell